daxu2/Unified-Customer-Network-Platform-Base-On-Cisco-DNA/README.md

     Add links where users can download and how to install additional soft/app/libraries that are needed to run your code.
 For example, installer for Python, node, etc.
     Add NOTICE file with copyright if you use GPLv3 or Apache 2.0 license (sample) Dockerize app or part of an app, like a server/client

-Bad practices

-    Use bad quality screenshots
-    Users need to rename some files like variables_template.py Users need to include credentials in source file Don’t describe in which format users need to type or paste in file API endpoint or server IP.
-For example, sometimes devs write in code api_endpoint = “https://" + IP +"/", such that users need to paste the IP only without a slash at the end or a protocol specification.
-Please clarify this information in README.

-How to Use Demo Code：

-1.DNAC-intergrate-Huawei5720.zip :--- This is Sample code for using DNAC southbound SDK to intergarte Huawei S5720 Switch in to DNAC platform,you must install DNAC southbound SDK tools first,then unzip file and load all file into SDK application and compile it,and install the .sdu file in to you DNAC.

-2.assurnace_haixin.py :--- This is a Saple code using Python,this code is get data from DNAC and can be display on Splunk,you can using follow command to run the code python3 assurnace_haixin.py -u admin -p Cisc0123 -i 172.16.63.248 -t 1 -c 1, 'admin is DNAC username,'Cisc0123' is DNAC password,'172.16.63.248' is DNAC IP address, -t is mean how many minute to get data from dnac once,'-c' is mean how many time you want to retrieve data from DNAC,if =0 mean,this will run for ever.

-3.dnabot_xuda.js :--- this is Demo code for using Webex Team Bot to intergrate with DNAC,you can using /hello，/getdevicecount，/getsiteinfo,  /testmyclient command on you webex Team Bot to get the infomation from DNAC,this code is using JS.Node,you also need to install ngrok and npm first.

-4.WeChat_Dev.zip :--- This is Demo for How intergrate DNAC request in Wechat, you should install Wechat develop Tools first and using this tool to compile the code and publish in WeChat.